antonfisher/antonfisher.github.io/_posts/2015-12-23-12-55-00-bash-function-converts-relative-file-path-to-absolute.md

 <!-- preview -->

 For converting relative path to absolute full path in scripts I use this simple function.
-Also it fits for path which contain '~'.
+Also it works with path which contain '~'.

 <!-- /preview -->